 2013 will be remembered for many things, but in the world of consumer electronics it will be remembered as a year when techpreneurs proved that innovation still lives, and that the enterprising spirit burns strong as ever.
-Here’s a look at the year’s most significant developments in the world of consumer technology.
+Here’s an ultimate buyer’s guide for the year’s most significant developments in the world of consumer technology.

 Software.
 It’s all about operating systems this year. iOS 7 generated the most interest, as it veers away from the beveled and shadowed skeumorphic look, and goes for a flat UI design.
 Windows 8.1 is set to bring back the much lamented Start button, and everyone’s clamoring for Android 5.0 (Key Lime Pie).